Home About Basics Casts Theory Verification References Contact

 Purpose

-The purpose of this section is to show a rollcast starting and ending with the line on the water surface showing the ability to simulate interaction with a water surface e.g., with the water acting as “anchor”.
+The purpose of this section is to show a rollcast starting and ending with the line on the water surface showing the ability to simulate interaction with a water surface e.g., with the water surface acting as “anchor”.

 Input, casting stroke